Our Beliefs

 (Gen. 1:26, 2:7; Isa.
 42:5, 59:1-2; Job 27:3; Zech.
 12:1; Ecc.
 7:20, 12:7; Ps.
 51:5; Rom.
 3:23, 5:12; Eph.
 2:1-5; John 3:6-7)

-Justification is when God declares us innocent and in right standing with Him by His grace alone, through our faith alone, in the atoning substitutionary death of Christ alone.
-Inherit human goodness, religious works, or good deeds do not play a role.
-Justification is the gift of God.
-God was motivated to do this by what most glorifies Him, His love for fallen humanity, and a desire to restore our relationship with Him.
+Justification is when God declares us innocent and in right standing with Him, by His grace alone, through our faith alone, in the atoning, substitutionary death of Christ on our behalf alone.
+Human goodness, religious works, or good deeds do not earn or add to our justification.
+Justification is the gift of God, motivated by His glory, His love for fallen humanity, and His desire to restore us to Himself.

 (John 1:29, 2:19-21, 3:16, 3:36, 8:24, 12:32-33, 19:30; Rom.
 5:15, 6:23; Matt.
 16:21, 17:22-23, 20:18-19, 26:2; Mark 8:31, 9:31, 10:33-34; Luke 9:22, 9:44, 18:9-14, 31-33; Jer.
 11:19, Isa.
 44:22, 53:4-6, 59:2; 1 Pet.
 1:18-19, 2:24; 1 John 2:2, 3:4; 2 Cor.
 5:21; Gen. 22:7-8, Num.
 6:14, Heb.
 2:9, 9:14; Col 2:14)